Jbleezy/BO2-Reimagined/README.md

 * Added PHD Flopper machine at Escape Pod area
 * Added Mystery Box at Sweatshop area
 * Added Mystery Box at Buddha Room area
-* Moved Mystery Box at Shopping Mall area from Shopping Mall Level 1D zone to Shopping Mall Level 1C zone
+* Moved Mystery Box at Shopping Mall area from the Shopping Mall Level 1D zone to the Shopping Mall Level 1C zone
 * Removed key
 * Elevators and escape pod can be called without key
 * Added purchase cost to call elevators and escape pod